fch-yk/d_09_06_pizza_bot/README.md

 # Pizza shop telegram bot

+Key features:

+- The bot shows the menu;
+- The user can go to the product details;
+- The user can add products to the cart;
+- The bot finds the nearest pizzeria and suggests a delivery or a puckup;
+- The user can make a payment;
+- The bot sends the user's location to the courier;
+- Some time after the order, the bot sends an "Enjoy your meal" message with an ad;

+## Demo bots

+- **Telegram shop bot** demo is [here](https://t.me/yk_fish_bot).

+![telegram bot image](screenshots/tg_bot.gif)

+## Project components

 The project works with the following components:

 - The **Telegram shop bot** communicates with customers on the [Telegram](https://telegram.org/) platform;
 - The **Redis database** is used to save the current customer state ("in the menu", "in the cart" and so on).
 Go to [redislabs.com](https://redislabs.com/) to learn more about the Redis platform.
 - The **Elastic store** is used as a [CMS](https://en.wikipedia.org/wiki/Content_management_system/); it stores information about products, prices, customers and so on.
 Go to [elasticpath.dev](https://elasticpath.dev/) to find out more about Elastic Path Commerce Cloud.

-## Demo bots

-- **Telegram shop bot** demo is [here](https://t.me/yk_fish_bot).

-![telegram bot image](screenshots/tg_bot.gif)

 ## Prerequisites